 Employment is eligible if it meets the following criteria:

 - The wages for this position must not be funded by another federally funded program.

-- For placements, the company must provide a full-time work opportunity for a minimum of 6 months and a maximum of 12 months, ending by March 31, 2020.
+- For placements, the company must provide a work opportunity for a minimum of 4 months and a maximum of 12 months, ending by March 31, 2021.

 - The company must not recruit and retain friends or family members without a nepotism policy in place.

 - The company must reference the participant information form to inform potential participants what their involvement in the Green Jobs Program will entail.

 - The company must provide proof of employment, start date, contract with participant, full wage and benefits of participant to EHRC upon request.